aptech/docs/docs/CR-hessMTT.rst

     :param fct: pointer to procedure returning either Nx1 vector or 1x1 scalar.
     :type fct: scalar

-    :param par1: structure of type PV containing parameter vector at which Hessian is to be evaluated
+    :param par1:
-    :type par1: TODO
+    :type par1: structure of type PV containing parameter vector at which Hessian is to be evaluated

-    :param data1: structure of type DS containing any data needed by  fct
+    :param data1:
-    :type data1: TODO
+    :type data1: structure of type DS containing any data needed by  fct

     :returns: h (*KxK matrix*), Hessian